Introduction:

 Community Reinforcement Approach:

 CRA Approach (CRA) Plus Vouchers is a 24-week treatment for people who are addicted to cocaine and alcohol.
-Use of many forms of recreational, family, social work, as well as practical advantages, making the lifestyle more useful than drug use.
+The use of many forms of recreational, family, and social work, as well as practical advantages, makes the lifestyle more useful than drug use.
 Therapy is two things:

-Patients participate in one or two weeks of individual counseling, focusing on improving family relationships, learning different skills to reduce drug use, getting advice on employment issues and promoting new types of recreation and public relations.
-Those who abuse alcohol, receive treatment – testing disulfiram (Antabuse).
+Patients participate in one or two weeks of individual counselling, focusing on improving family relationships, learning different skills to reduce drug use, getting advice on employment issues and promoting new types of recreation and public relations.
+Those who abuse alcohol receive treatment-testing disulfiram (Antabuse).
 Patients present two or three urine samples every week and receive samples from non-cocaine samples.
-As VBR, the total number of votes grows according to the following patterns, and discounts cannot be converted into commercial goods related to the over-the-counter lifestyle.
+As VBR grows, the total number of votes will grow according to the following patterns, and discounts cannot be converted into commercial goods related to the over-the-counter lifestyle.
 Both courses in urban and rural areas found that this approach promotes patient involvement in treatment and helps them reach a long time to stop cocaine.

-Technical staff at the same time as teachers and trainers, encouraging good, encouraging and patient relationships, using these relationships to strengthen positive behavioral changes.
-The interaction between the sentence and the patient is final and direct, but not argumentative with the parent.
-Providers are trained to spend the time of treatment in such a way as to encourage self-confidence, dignity, and self-esteem of the patient.
+Technical staff, at the same time as teachers and trainers, encourage good, encouraging, and patient relationships, using these relationships to strengthen positive behavioural changes.
+The interaction between the sentence and the patient is final and direct but not argumentative with the parent.
+Providers are trained to spend the time of treatment in such a way as to encourage the self-confidence, dignity, and self-esteem of the patient.
 A good relationship between the patient and the doctor is necessary for long-term patience.

 Therapeutic drugs are most common in some of the most effective treatments, so they include antiretroviral drugs, family medicine and a group, medicinal education, and assistance in providing care.
 Detailed nursing books contain worksheets for each session; other components include family education groups, healing groups and attacking blocking groups, joint sessions, urine tests, 12 steps, reassessment and community support groups.